-CAD: It was a natural evolution really.
-I started putting out music when I was at university and you just use your name when you first start, don’t you?
-I wasn’t really taking it too seriously at that point.
-As soon as I started recording the album I had in mind that I didn’t want to put it out under my name.
-Partly because I wanted to create a distance from what I had been doing before sonically, because I’ve never been able to realise fully production-wise what I wanted to do, but also to create a bit of distance because of the concept behind the record which is all about identity and performing different characters.
-It felt more apt not to use my own name.
+CAD: It was a natural evolution, really.
+I started putting out music when I was at university, and you use your name when you first start, don’t you?
+I wasn't really taking it too seriously at that point.
+As soon as I started recording the album, I didn't want to put it out under my name.
+Partly because I wanted to create a distance from what I had been doing before sonically, because I’ve never been able to realise fully production-wise what I wanted to do, but also to create a bit of distance because of the concept behind the record which is all about identity and performing different characters, it felt more apt not to use my own name.

-It’s interesting that each song on the album is written from a different characters point of view.
+Interestingly, each song on the album is written from a different character's point of view.

-CAD: The concept behind the record was that the overall narrator was the voice of the failed romance novelist and that is what underpins the 12 tracks.
-It’s sort of a metaphor, I guess, for being a songwriter, with the idea that you’re “ghosting” all of these different emotions and experiences through writing.
-I guess I also do have a bone to pick with that idea that women only sing about their experiences and it’s all “confessional” and there is no skill behind it, with no translation from the emotion through to the song-craft.
+CAD: The concept behind the record was that the overall narrator was the voice of the failed romance novelist, and that is what underpins the 12 tracks.
+I guess it’s a metaphor for being a songwriter, with the idea that you’re “ghosting” all of these different emotions and experiences through writing.
+I guess I also have a bone to pick with that idea that women only sing about their experiences and it’s all “confessional”, and there is no skill behind it, with no translation from the emotion through to the song-craft.
 And so I thought taking that literary notion with the ghost-writer was quite apt for the way I make records.
 Each of the songs on the album is about exploring a different character and deconstructing ideas about what typical pop songs are about and turning that on its head.
 There is a track on the album called ‘P.S.
 Fuck You’ which is obviously [laughs] not your typical love song.

-I read that you said during the making of the album that there was one car crash, one death, one broken hand, 3 jobs and 2 arrests; you must be relieved that the album is finished.
+I read that you said during the making of the album that there was a one-car crash, one death, one broken hand, 3 jobs and 2 arrests; you must be relieved that the album is finished.

 CAD: Oh my God… yeah, it was a very traumatic period of time in my life which was topped off right in the middle of it all with my Dad being diagnosed with an inoperable brain tumour, so that put a massive break in the making of the record, which is a big part of the reason why it’s taken so long.
 I took a fair amount of time out of the studio to sort out my life.
 It’s quite weird having finally finished the record having lived with it hanging over my head for so long - not necessarily working on it for all of that time, obviously but...
 It’s a strange feeling to have the last 3 years of my life wrapped up in a ball and compressed together and thrown out again through all of these songs.
 It’s really odd listening back to it now and thinking, “oh my God, it’s done, I can’t believe it”.

-It must have been frustrating for you when you broke your hand and weren’t able to play for a while.
+It must have been frustrating for you when you broke your hand and couldn’t play for a while.

-CAD: It was, but in a way it kind of informed how the record sounded.
+CAD: It was, but in a way, it informed how the record sounded.
 That was when I wrote ‘You and Only You’.
-I kind of shifted back on to the guitar which is what I had started on as an instrument anyway.
-It was really interesting how a lot of the setbacks in making the record informed the actual content and sound and the way it ended up turning out, which I guess is what a record should be: it’s literally a record of the period of time in which it was made.
+I shifted back on to the guitar, which I had started on as an instrument anyway.
+It was really interesting how many setbacks in making the record informed the actual content and sound and the way it ended up turning out, which I guess is what a record should be: it’s literally a record of the period of time in which it was made.
 ‘You and Only You’ probably wouldn’t have been on the record if it wasn’t for that.
-I think that’s how I tried to approach most of the awful shit that happened during making it.
-I think it would be a very different record if it wasn’t for these things that happened.
-I think that’s the only way you can stay sane is by trying to turn the trauma into something positive which is what I guess songwriting is in general.
+I think that’s how I tried to approach most of the awful shit that happened while making it.
+I think it would be a very different record if it weren’t for these things that happened.
+I think that’s the only way you can stay sane by turning the trauma into something positive, which is what I guess songwriting is in general.
 That’s my philosophy.